wanjaswilly/lyricsMaker/README.md

 uses the google to speech api

 # Setting up
-To use this package, edit the package.env file with your credentials
+To use this package, edit the `.env` file with your credentials

 # Usage
  via commandline